-Public facilities and infrastructure improvements, such as park improvements, will be considered in the relevant service areas of the city where 51% or more of the population meets low- and moderateincome guidelines or where an organization's clients are at least 51% low to moderate income as defined by HUD.
-CDS staff coordinates Bryan's First Rehab Committee to ensure that priority is assigned to livability issues when CIP projects are being considered.
+Public facilities and infrastructure improvements, such as park improvements, will be considered in the relevant service areas of the city where 51% or more of the population meets low- and moderate-income guidelines or where an organization's clients are at least 51% low to moderate income as defined by HUD.
+CDS staff participates on the city's Staff Infill Housing Committee to ensure that priority is assigned to livability issues when CIP projects are being considered.